danielso2007/mariadb_using_docker/README.md

 This directory contains some scripts for managing the containers.

-`logs.sh`: Displays the Mysql container log.
+`logs.sh`: Displays the MariaDB container log.

-`start.sh`: Start the Mysql and Adminer containers.
+`start.sh`: Start the MariaDB and Adminer containers.

 `stop.sh`: Stop containers.